Tencent on global path as it surpasses Facebook in valuation

 Lau said the ultimate aim was to export culture from China to the rest of the world, rather than the other way round, which he acknowledged was challenging.

-A big business for Tencent’s recently listed publishing arm, China Literature, is to sell its popular novels and have them turned into dramas and video games by Tencent’s other business lines.
+A big business for Tencent’s recently listed publishing arm, China Literature (0772.HK), is to sell its popular novels and have them turned into dramas and video games by Tencent’s other business lines.

-Tencent this month announced a plan involving 10 billion yuan ($1.51 billion) of investment to boost its creative content ecosystem, though it gave no time frame for the investment.
+Tencent this month announced a plan involving 10 billion yuan (1.14 billion pounds) of investment to boost its creative content ecosystem, though it gave no time frame for the investment.

 Company president Martin Lau - no relation to S.Y. - said on an earnings call last week that Tencent would keep investing in digital content, especially online video, to draw more time from more paying customers.